HumanCellAtlas/dcp-community/rfcs/text/0000-planning-for-the-dcp.md

  **Four week sprints**.
 There MUST be one DCP Sprint and Sprint Backlog, not a separate Sprint and Sprint Backlog for each component team.
 Each DCP Sprint starts on Thursday and ends on Wednesday.

-Each Sprint MUST be assigned a ZenHub *Milestone* with a due date by the **Product Owners**.
+Each Sprint MUST be assigned a ZenHub *Milestone* with a due date set by the **Product Owners**.

  All Scrum events are scheduled on the DCP calendar at a regular cadence.
 For example:
 ![](../images/0000-scrum-calendar.png)

 ### Refinement

+### Refinement

+**Every two weeks**.
+There is a one hour meeting for **Product Owners**, **UXR**, and **Technical Leads** to collaborate on adding detail, owners, and order (but not estimates) to the items in the _dcp_ Product Backlog to reflect DCP priorities and address emerging issues.
+Dependencies between components are also clearly identified.
+(Refinement may also occur during the Sprint Review.)

+Questions or disagreements about priorities MUST be referred to the **Project Leads** on the [DCP PM Team mailing list](pm-team@data.humancellatlas.org) for resolution.
+They may resolve it in a manner of their own choosing, and respond to the original message on the DCP PM mailing list within two business days.

+***NOTE**: In the future, DCP roadmaps will be a source for a shared understanding of DCP priorities.*

+After this meeting, the **Product Owner** and **Technical Lead** for each component MUST ensure that the *Product Backlog* in their repo is refined and aligned to the DCP priorities.

+(See *Refinement* in [*Scrum Guide*](https://scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf) and [*Nexus Guide*](http://scrumorg-website-prod.s3.amazonaws.com/drupal/2018-01/2018-Nexus-Guide-English_0.pdf) for guidance.)

+#### Refinement and ZenHub Pipelines

-New items appear in the ZenHub *New* pipeline and must be triaged into the *Product Backlog* pipeline, the *Icebox* pipeline, or the *Closed* pipeline.
+New items appear in the ZenHub *New* pipeline and MUST be triaged into the *Product Backlog* pipeline, the *Icebox* pipeline, or the *Closed* pipeline.

-**NOTE**: *To avoid maintenance overhead due to duplicate or incomplete issues, the creation of new items SHOULD be limited to [**DCP PM**](https://github.com/HumanCellAtlas/dcp-community/blob/master/charters/PM/charter.md) or a facilitator from the **Architecture Team**.*

 The ZenHub *Product Backlog* pipeline is the DCP product backlog which is ordered during Refinement.

 The ZenHub *Icebox* pipeline SHOULD be used with great constraint in the *dcp* repo.
 It's not a pipeline for avoiding hard decisions during Refinement.
 It's intended to document potential *futures* from the DCP roadmap.
 Individual component repo(s) MAY use the *Icebox* pipeline in a manner of their own choosing.

-***QUESTION**: During the PM whiteboard session, there was agreement that dcp Epics would follow the normal pipeline lifecycle.
-Is this still true?*

 No issues in the *dcp* repo MUST be assigned to the *Epic* pipeline.
 It will also be hidden in the dashboard.
 Individual component repo(s) MAY use the *Epic* pipeline in a manner of their own choosing.

-**Every two weeks**.
-There is a one hour meeting for **Product Owners**, **UXR**, and **Technical Leads** to collaborate on refining the *dcp* repo *Product Backlog* to reflect DCP priorities and address emerging issues.
-(Refinement may also occur during the Sprint Review)

-Questions or disagreements about priorities MUST be referred to the **Project Leads** on the [DCP PM mailing list](pm-team@data.humancellatlas.org) for resolution.
-They may resolve it in a manner of their own choosing, and respond to the original message on the DCP PM mailing list within two business days.

-***NOTE**: DCP roadmaps will be a source for a shared understanding of DCP priorities in the future.*

-After this meeting, the **Product Owner** and **Technical Lead** for each component MUST ensure that the *Product Backlog* in their repo is refined and aligned to the DCP priorities.

 ### Sprint Planning

-Prior to the start of the DCP Sprint, component teams identify their *Sprint Backlog* - a slice of items from the the ZenHub *Product Backlog* pipeline in their repo which are assigned to the ZenHub Milestone for the Sprint and moved to the ZenHub *Sprint Backlog* pipeline.
+Prior to the start of the DCP Sprint, component teams MUST identify their *Sprint Backlog* - a slice of items from the the ZenHub *Product Backlog* pipeline in their repo which are assigned to the ZenHub Milestone for the Sprint and moved to the ZenHub *Sprint Backlog* pipeline.

 The number of items selected is solely up to the Development Team.
 - [ZenHub story points](https://help.zenhub.com/support/solutions/articles/43000034282) MUST be assigned to all *Sprint Backlog* items.
 (Story points are required to enable [ZenHub burndown charts](https://help.zenhub.com/support/solutions/articles/43000010356-track-sprint-progress-with-burndown-charts) to track the progress of a Sprint.)